joetric/doverde/README.md

 # dnrec-dpr-revex-engine
-Delaware State Parks automated revenue and expense ETL and analysis using Polars and Socrata Open Data API
+Delaware State Parks automated revenue and expense ETL and analysis using Polars and Socrata Open Data API.
+Designed to run in Google Colab using Google Drive.

 ## Configuration in config.yaml
 - By default, data will only download if dataset on [data.delaware.gov](https://data.delaware.gov/) is newer.
 To change, set `force_refresh` to `True`.